Janet McCloud: Fishing rights activism

 All the while, Janet McCloud documented the struggle as editor of Survival News, a newsletter that presented the natives' side of the fish wars.
 She found an old mimeograph machine at a local thrift store, brought it home and recruited her children to help.

-"All us kids would be all right here, sorting and stapling all the papers together, late into the night," daughter Sally McCloud recalled.

-Janet's children also stood on the battle lines.

-During one famous fish-in at Frank's Landing on the Nisqually on Oct.
-13, 1965, a boat carrying several native fishermen, including Janet's husband and two sons, set a tribal net in the river as game wardens lay in waiting.
-"From the other side of the river shouts were heard: 'Get em!
-Get the dirty S.O.B.s!'"
-McCloud wrote later.
-"In the twinkling of an eye, three big powerboats emerged from the underbrush, were quickly launched and used to ram the Indians' boat."
+Janet's children stood on the battle lines.
+During one famous on October 13, 1965, a boat carrying several native fishermen, including Janet's husband and two sons, set a tribal net in the river as game wardens lay in waiting.
 Her son, Jeff McCloud, not yet 10 and a non-swimmer, was dumped in.
 A scuffle broke out on the shore, where native women and children had gathered peacefully to watch the demonstration.
 They pelted wardens with debris, while game agents wrestled and beat some of the protesters.

-"If Mom knew that was going to happen, she would've never brought us there," daughter Nancy Shippentower Games said.
 Six people were arrested, including Don and Janet McCloud.
 She served six days and refused to eat while incarcerated.

-Eventually, the Indians' efforts paid off.
-On Feb.
-12, 1974, U.S. District Judge George Boldt ruled in favor of 14 treaty tribes, upholding the language of their treaties that entitled them to half the salmon and steelhead catch in Washington.
+Eventually, the Native American's efforts paid off.
+On February 12, 1974, U.S. District Judge George Boldt ruled in favor of 14 treaty tribes, upholding the language of their treaties that entitled them to half the salmon and steelhead catch in Washington.